 Dental Cavities

 Tooth decay can cause a lingering metallic taste and smell in your mouth.
-The bacteria that causes tooth decay creates a potent smelling by-product, causing halitosis.
-If you feel tenderness or sensitivity in a tooth and have a persistent odor, be sure to schedule an appointment with Congressional Dental Care in Rockville, MD.
-Early diagnosis and treatment of tooth decay can prevent the need for more complex dental treatments such as root canal or tooth extraction.
+The bacteria that causes tooth decay creates a potent and smelly by-product, and halitosis.
+If you feel tenderness or sensitivity in a tooth and have a persistent odor, visit Congressional Dental Care.
+Early diagnosis and intervention can prevent the need for complex dental treatments such as root canals and tooth extraction.

 Bad Breath FAQs